 Google Cloud offers configurable health checks for Google Cloud load balancer backends, Traffic Director backends, and application-based autohealing for managed instance groups.
 This document covers key health checking concepts.

-Unless otherwise noted, Google Cloud health checks are implemented by dedicated software tasks that connect to backends on a configurable, periodic basis.
+Unless otherwise noted, Google Cloud health checks are implemented by dedicated software tasks that connect to backends according to parameters specified in a health check resource.
 Each connection attempt is called a probe.
-GCP records the success or failure of each probe.
+Google Cloud records the success or failure of each probe.

-Health checks and load balancers work together.
-Based on a configurable number of sequential successful or failed probes, GCP computes an overall health state for each backend in the load balancer.
+Based on a configurable number of sequential successful or failed probes, an overall health state is computed for each backend.
 Backends that respond successfully for the configured number of times are considered healthy.
-Backends that fail to respond successfully for a separate number of times are unhealthy.
+Backends that fail to respond successfully for a separately configurable number of times are unhealthy.

 Health check categories, protocols, and ports

-There are two health check categories: health checks and legacy health checks.
-Each category supports a different set of protocols and a means for specifying the port used for health checking.
-The protocol and port determine how GCP health check systems contact your backends.
-For example, you can create a health check that uses the HTTP protocol on TCP port 80, or you can create a health check that uses the TCP protocol for a named port configured on an instance group.
+The protocol and port determine how health check probes are done.
+For example, a health check can use the HTTP protocol on TCP port 80, or it can use the TCP protocol for a named port in an instance group.

 You cannot convert a legacy health check to a health check, and you cannot convert a health check to a legacy health check.

 Selecting a health check

-Health checks must be compatible with the type of load balancer and the types of backends (instance groups or network endpoint groups) it uses.
-The three factors you must specify when you create a health check are:
+Health checks must be compatible with the type of load balancer (or Traffic Director) and the backend types.
+The factors to consider when you select a health check are as follows:

-- Category: health check or legacy health check, which must be compatible with the load balancer
+- Category: health check or legacy health check.

 Category and protocol